janfri/regtest/README.md

 ## Further information

-I use `regtest` in my project [scripref](https://github.com/janfri/scripref) to generate a lot of malformed input data to check regressions in the behaviour of the parser and text processor.
+I use `regtest` in my project [scripref](https://github.com/janfri/scripref) to generate a lot of malformed input data to check regressions in the behavior of the parser and text processor.

 A little different is the usage in my projects